 How is Divorce Property Assessment Conducted in Texas?

-In Texas, a licensed appraiser evaluates the property.
-They look at the condition, location, and current market trends to find the property’s true value for the divorce settlement.
+Texas property is valued by a professional appraiser.
+They look at the property’s location, overall state, and current market trends to figure out how much it’s really worth for the divorce settlement.

 Can I Get a Divorce Market Analysis for My Home in Texas?